dupliaka/cloud-balancing-solver-benchmark/README.md

 it is better to avoid side numbers of measuring work of cycles that creates the load itself.
 Build the project with:

-` mvn clean install -DskipTests`
+`mvn clean install -DskipTests`

 Then execute the benchmark

-`java -jar target/cloud-balancing-solver-benchmark-1.0-SNAPSHOT-jar-with-dependencies.jar`
+`java -jar target/cloud-balancing-solver-benchmarks.jar`

 - **buildSolverFactoryCs** benchmark of solution build on factory that used configuration for Constraint Stream provider class
 - **buildSolverFactoryDrl** benchmark of solution build on factory that used configuration for Drl